Ircama/sim800l-gsm-module/README.md

 [SIM800L GSM module](https://www.simcom.com/product/SIM800.html) library for Linux systems like the Raspberry Pi.
 This library was also successfully tested with SIM800C and should also support SIM800H.

-This library driver interfaces with the SIM800L, SIM800C and SIM800H GSM module using AT commands over a serial connection.
-It allows sending, receiving and deleting SMS messages, as well as performing HTTP GET/POST requests, synching/updating the RTC and getting other information from the module.
-The interface can operate in TEXT, HEX, or PDU modes (default: PDU).
+This library driver interfaces with the Simcom SIM800L, SIM800C and SIM800H GSM modules using AT commands over a serial connection.
+It allows sending, receiving and deleting SMS messages including long ones, as well as performing HTTP/HTTPS GET/POST requests, synching/updating the RTC and getting other information from the module.
+The interface can operate in TEXT, HEX, or PDU modes (default is PDU).
+It might also support newer devices like SIM7100 and SIM5300.

 Specifically, it provides a simple interface for sending messages (`send_sms()`), automatically handling multipart messages when needed.
 It also offers a high-level method (`read_next_message()`) to retrieve the next available message, abstracting message type and intelligently aggregating multipart content.
 It includes a high-level function (`http()`) for sending HTTP GET or POST requests, returning status and data in text or binary form.
 In addition, over 30 methods are available, to configure and query the extensive proprietary information exposed by the SIM800 module.